David Partridge: St Patrick's Athletic

 Partridge signed for League of Ireland runners-up St Patrick's Athletic on 29 January 2008.
 Initially used at left back, he soon settled into a centre-half spot where he impressed greatly as a solid, no-nonsense defender with very good distribution of the ball out of defence.
 Injury and suspensions have halted his progress with the Saints though he returned to the first team for the 2009 season.

 Non-League football

 Partridge was signed by Conference National side Cambridge United in January 2010 as a replacement for the departing Wayne Hatswell.

 He was released by Cambridge at the end of the 2010–11 season, and joined Thurrock at the start of the 2011–12 season.

 International career

-He has represented Wales at Under-18 and Under-16 level, as well as securing an Under-21 cap against Turkey in 1997.
+Partridge represented Wales at Under-18 and Under-16 level, as well as securing an Under-21 cap against Turkey in 1997.
 He was called up to the senior squad and made his debut in a 2–0 friendly win over Hungary in February 2005.
 He went on to make further appearances in Wales' 2006 World Cup qualifying campaign against Austria, Slovenia England, Poland and Northern Ireland.
 His last appearance for Wales was the friendly game against Trinidad & Tobago in May 2006.